labra/wesin/README.md

 wesin
 =====

-Web semantics using inductive graphs
+Web semantics interactive
+This is a proof-of-concept RDF library using Inductive triple graphs